Support the restoration of our sanctuary space!

 - How will the restoration affect Mass?

-Daily Masses have been moved to the Chapel during demolition and construction.
-Sunday Masses will continue to be celebrated in the church at their usual times.
-When the existing altar and ambo become temporarily unavailable for use, the wooden altar in the chapel and lectern holding the prayer book in the Commons will be brought into the church for Sunday Mass.
+Daily Masses were moved to the Chapel during demolition and construction.
+Sunday Masses continued to be celebrated in the church at their usual times.
+When the existing altar and ambo became temporarily unavailable for use, the wooden altar in the chapel and lectern holding the prayer book in the Commons was brought into the church for Sunday Mass.

 - When will work begin and when is it expected to be completed?

 Demolition and construction began shortly after Ash Wednesday.
-Our goal is to have the flooring replaced and the existing altar and ambo moved, and be usable, by Holy Week.
-As we envision it now, work will then be paused and resume after Easter.
+The flooring was replaced and the existing altar and ambo moved, and were usable, beginning on Palm Sunday.

 As with any construction project, this timeline is subject to change.
 We will update the parish on any changes!